Bioregions: Nature's Map of the Earth

 Indomalaya is one of the world’s eight major biogeographical realms with 3 major subrealms -- the Indian Subcontinent, Southeast Asian Forests, and Malaysia & Western Indonesia -- with 18 bioregions in total based on the Bioregions 2020 framework.

 The Australasia realm is dominated by the Australian continent and two additional subrealms -- New Zealand and the Australasian Islands -- with 15 bioregions in total as defined in the Bioregions 2020 framework.

 Antarctica, one of the world’s eight major biogeographical realms, is made up almost entirely of one single bioregion -- the ice-covered land mass, coastal tundra, and sea ice of the main continent -- which is nearly twice the size of Australia.

 Oceania is one of the world’s major biogeographical realms with 11 island bioregions stretching across the Pacific Ocean, including Polynesia, Micronesia, and Hawaii.

-One Earth's interactive navigator lets you explore the Earth's bioregions and ecoregions and view active projects in the OE Marketplace by location.Launch Navigator
+One Earth's interactive navigator lets you explore the Earth's bioregions and ecoregions and view active climate solution projects by location.Launch Navigator

 Explore the Global Safety Net